SolidBench/SolidBench.js/README.md

 Next, this Turtle file will be **fragmented** using [`rdf-dataset-fragmenter.js`](https://github.com/SolidBench/rdf-dataset-fragmenter.js) and the given fragmentation strategy config (defaults to a Solid vault-based fragmentation).
-This happens in two passes:

-1. Fragmenting of the main SNB dataset.
-1. Fragmenting of the auxiliary SNB dataset.

 Then, **query** templates will be instantiated based on the generated data.
 This is done using [`sparql-query-parameter-instantiator.js`](https://github.com/SolidBench/sparql-query-parameter-instantiator.js)